Joe Dransfield: Background

 Dransfield was born Huddersfield, Yorkshire, in 1827, where his father, also Joseph, was the owner of the Rookery Woollen Mills.
 He was educated in Huddersfield and migrated to Australia in 1852 on the Falcon when he was 25 years old before coming to Wellington in 1857.
 His mother and father also settled in New Zealand living for a time in Lyttelton.
 He was married and had several sons and daughters.

 Dransfield's brother, C. E. Dransfield, was already in Wellington when he arrived and had established a general merchant business, which Dransfield eventually took over.
-They were major coal merchant into the 1860s, with supply contracts for the New Zealand Steam Navigation Company, and M'Meckan Blackwood's fleets.
+They were major coal merchants into the 1860s, with supply contracts for the New Zealand Steam Navigation Company, and M'Meckan Blackwood's fleets.
 From 1878 to 1879 he was president of the chamber of commerce, having been a member for a number of years.
 Dransfield carried on in business until ill health forced his retirement in 1888.
 He sold out the goodwill and business to the United Importers Company.